signaldust/bunny-jit/README.md

 Instructions expect their parameter types to be correct.
-Passing floating-point values to instructions that expect integer values or vice versa will result in undefined behaviour (ie. invalid code or `BJIT_ASSERT`; the latter will either call `assert` or `throw bjit::internal_error` depending on whether compiled with exceptions).
-The compiler should never fail with valid data unless bytecode size limit is exceeded (in this case we <code>throw&nbsp;bjit::too_many_ops</code> if compiled with exceptions; otherwise we `assert`), so we do not provide error reporting other than the generic `BJIT_ASSERT` (lots of them).
+Passing floating-point values to instructions that expect integer values or vice versa will result in undefined behaviour (ie. invalid code or `BJIT_ASSERT`; the latter will either call `assert` or <code>throw&nbsp;bjit::internal_error</code> depending on whether compiled with exceptions).

+The compiler should never fail with valid data unless the IR size limit is exceeded (in this case we <code>throw&nbsp;bjit::too_many_ops</code> if compiled with exceptions;
+otherwise we `assert` as usual), so we do not provide error reporting other than the generic `BJIT_ASSERT` (lots of them).
 In practice, at this time it probably *will* `BJIT_ASSERT` on valid code in some cases; I'm working on test coverage, but please report a bug if you come across such cases.